America's Army: America's Army

 America's Army is the first well-known overt use of computer games for political aims.
 Chris Chambers, the former deputy director of development for America's Army, admits it is a recruitment tool, and Chris Morris of CNN/Money states that "the Army readily admits [America's Army] is a propaganda device".
 The game aims to become part of youth culture's consideration set as confirmed by Army Deputy Chief of Personnel Timothy Maude in testimony before the Senate Armed Services Committee.

 America's Army and its official web page contain links to the "Go Army" recruitment website, another recruiting tool that, according to the Army Subcommittee Testimony from February 2000, has a higher chance of recruiting than "any other method of contact".
 Guiding American players to the website is a major goal of the game and it was confirmed that twenty-eight percent of all visitors of America's Army's web page click through to this recruitment site.
 According to Colonel Wardynski, the game generated interest from other U.S. government agencies, including the Secret Service, resulting in the development of a training version for internal government use only.

-The best team to ever play this game was {GR} 'Ghost Recon', composed of men and women from the US, CA and DE, they held the #1 Ranking in all but the 8v8 Objective for a record holding 21 months straight.
-SSG and ZeGhostbear yielded from Germany, while Cross, Boryca and DropZone were a few top players from Canada.
-The squad leader from the US, Gafrage, brought this team together with force leadership, taking down [ST6] and other paid for teams match after match.
-Mountain Pass is where they met, and never lost a match on that map throughout the clan's existence.
+Since the shutdown of America's Army: Proving Grounds in 2022, the website of the game now redirects to the "Go Army" website.